 Throughout the treatment, we only undrape the areas we are working on, and those never include genitalia or women’s breasts.

 This isn’t just a courtesy to our clients: it’s state law.
-As licensed practitioners, we meet and exceed legal standards of draping and train all our practitioners to carefully protect our clients’ privacy and comfort.
+As licensed therapists, we meet and exceed legal standards of draping and train all our therapists to carefully protect our clients’ privacy and comfort.

 But won’t you be laughing at me behind my back?